saitnyalcin/react-async-actions/README.md

 # React Redux Asynchronous Actions

 In this guide, we will build a different, asynchronous application.
-Every time an action was dispatched, the state was updated immediately.
+Every time an action was dispatched, the state was updated immediately